 Greatest Blessings = Greatest Pride

-Most sadly, those who are most blessed especially those with great acts of faith, talents, accomplishments, knowledge and/or authority, gifts from God, and alike, are tragically the ones who tend to have the greatest blinding pride.
+Tragically, those who are most blessed with gifts from God, especially with great acts of faith, talents, accomplishments, knowledge, authority, and/or bounds of others blessings, are horribly the ones who tend to have the greatest blinding pride.
 We just can’t see our sickness.

-What happens is we become blind to our lack of faith from being deceived into interpreting our faithfulness from the many prayers we pray, or the many good works we do, or the many blessings God gives us.
-Yes, since we want to be good and like to think of ourselves as good, our pride has us not desiring to honestly know ourselves (our sinfulness).
+What happens is we become blind to our lack of faith from being deceived into interpreting our faithfulness from the many prayers we pray, or the many good works we do, or even from the many blessings God gives us.
+Sadly, since we want to be good and like to think of ourselves as good, our pride has us not desiring to honestly know ourselves (our sinfulness).
 We don’t want to see our misery.
 We reject correction and give every excuse as to why we haven’t sinned.
 Then we look at ourselves through a veil only seeing the good we do and not seeing the bad, as we live blind through our pride.

-If we won’t see the bad, we have nothing to repent and change from…or only such a small amount of sin, just the ones we choose to see as we refuse to see the rest.
-Then from our lack of humility–lack of knowing our true sinfulness–we live a life greatly lacking of contrition for our sins, and we live lives dead in sin…thinking we are greatly holy.
+Yet, if we won’t see the bad, we don’t really want to repent and stop offending God. …or perhaps, we see only such a small amount of sin, just the ones we choose to see as we refuse to see the rest.
+Then from our lack of humility–lack of knowing our true sinfulness–we live a life greatly lacking of contrition for our sins, dead in sin…thinking we are greatly holy.

 Those don’t prove true faith.
 Sure we need them to have faith, since faith without works is dead, but works don’t prove TRUE faith either.
 To learn more please read, “How Our Good Works Can Damn Us.”

 “Lord, Lord, did we not prophesy in your name?
 Did we not drive out demons in your name?
 Did we not do mighty deeds in your name?’
 Then I will declare to them solemnly, ‘I never knew you.
 Depart from me, you evildoers” (Matthew 7:22).